JStover95/FaaSr-Functions/weather_visualization/README.md

 ```

 Before plotting our data, we need to perform a few operations to prepare it for visualization.
 First, we will use `merge` to combine our current and previous years' data.
 The dataset we are using in this example reports temperature in tenths of a degree Celsius, so we will transform our temperature observation columns to whole degrees Celsius.
 Finally, we also drop leap days.

+> ℹ️ For more information on merging and joining DataFrames, see [Merge, join, concatenate, and compare](https://pandas.pydata.org/docs/user_guide/merging.html).

 ```python
 def prepare_data(